Pursuant to the provisions of provincial legislation and SCMAO bylaws, individual membership in SCMAO is categorized as follows:

 Those who qualify to be Academic Affiliates will receive a discounted rate of 50% off regular membership dues.
 When an Affiliate is not teaching full-time, regular membership fees will apply.

-Although Academic affiliates are not technically members, they still have access to nearly all the benefits of membership except voting rights at the Annual General Meeting.
-To retain voting rights, you will have to remain a regular member.
+Although Academic affiliates are not technically members, they still have access to nearly all the benefits of membership except voting rights at the Annual General Meeting and are not eligible to receive member rates on SCMA educational offerings.
+To retain voting rights and education discounts, you will have to remain a regular member.

 This affiliation is a cost-effective way of keeping up-to-date with developments and the literature in the industry, as well as connecting with other professionals and academics in the supply chain community.
 The academic affiliate program demonstrates an academic’s commitment to professional development and is an ideal way of getting an early and competitive advantage in building professional networks for their career.